KushagraaWadhwa/DocumentParsing/README.md

 ### 2. py_pdf_parser

 **Features:**.
-- **Custom Logic:** Allows for custom logic to locate and extract data.
+- **Custom Logic:** Allows for custom logic to locate and extract data.For example:- Can help extract data based on the font style of the content present in the pdf
-- **Visualization Tool:** Comes with a visualization tool to examine PDF elements.

 **Pros:**
 - **Structured Data Extraction:** Ideal for extracting structured data from complex PDFs.